Control of Hazardous Energy — Lockout/Tagout (29 CFR 1910.147)

 LOTO violations are almost entirely documentation-based — the most common citation is simply not having written energy control procedures.
 Generic procedures that are not specific to individual machines are also frequently cited.
 The annual periodic inspection requirement is the second most missed element:

-• No written energy control procedures for specific machinery
+- No written energy control program

 Penalty Exposure